 E-Safety is a focus in all areas of the curriculum.
-The new Computing Curriculum specifically identifies 'Digital Literacy' as a focus.
+The Computing Curriculum specifically identifies 'Digital Literacy' as a focus.
 Digital Literacy is taught.
 Staff will re-enforce E-Safety messages in the use of ICT across the curriculum and during Computing lessons.

-- In lessons, where internet use is pre-planned, pupils are guided to sites checked as suitable for their use and there are processes in place for dealing with any unsuitable material that is found in internet searches - Where pupils can freely search the internet, e.g. using search engines, staff monitor the content of the websites the young people visit

-- The school provides opportunities within a range of curriculum areas to teach about Online/E-Safety - The school teaches 'Digital Literacy' as part of the new 'Computing' programme of study - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
+- In lessons, where internet use is pre-planned, pupils are guided to sites checked as suitable for their use and there are processes in place for dealing with any unsuitable material that is found in internet searches - Where pupils can freely search the internet, e.g. using search engines, staff monitor the content of the websites the young people visit - The school provides opportunities within a range of curriculum areas to teach about Online/E-Safety - The school teaches 'Digital Literacy' as part of the new 'Computing' programme of study - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the network manager or managed service provider temporarily remove those sites from the filtered list for the period of study.
 Any requests to do so are auditable and should be logged - Pupils are taught in all lessons to be critically aware of the materials / content they access on-line and are guided to validate the accuracy of information - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet.
 Pupils are aware of the impact of Cyberbullying and know how to seek help if they are affected by any form of online bullying or exploitation.
 Pupils are also aware of where to seek advice or help if they experience problems when using the internet and related technologies; i.e. parent/carer, teacher/ trusted staff member, or an organisation such as Childline or CEOP report abuse button - Pupils are taught how to use Microsoft Teams correctly and sensibly.
-They are aware of the use of emojis during chats can offend others and should only use them when instructed to do so by their teachers. - Pupils are aware of what to do or who to speak to if something does not seem right on their remote learning platform.
+They are aware of the use of emojis during chats can offend others and should only use them when instructed to do so by their teachers. - Pupils are aware of what to do or who to speak to if something does not seem right on their remote learning platform. - Pupils are taught with knowledge of the 4Cs (Content, Contact, Conduct and Commerce) these are the vulnerabilities and risks of online safety.